by Ben Heath | Jun 3, 2025 | Prevention

 Scoliosis is a condition which is characterised by abnormal lateral curvature of the spine, effectively ‘shifting’ the curved part of the spine towards either the left or right side of the body.
 The spine has natural curves which run in a forward-backward direction,...

-by Tom Harari | May 16, 2024 | Community, Injury, Prevention, Sports, training, Training, Womens Health
+by Tom Harari | May 16, 2024 | Community, Injury, Prevention, Sports, Training, training, Womens Health

 Osteoporosis is a systemic skeletal disorder that is characterised by low bone density.
 Unfortunately, this condition places a person at increased risk of sustaining fractures due to increasingly impaired bone strength.
 According to the International Osteoporosis...